toelt-llc/UNIPA-oranges/label-studio.md

 There you can change the classes depending on what your model predicts.
 predicted_values should designate the exact name being used in the training of your model.
 Label value allows to rename it for label-studio.
-To control the automated labeling, you can restrict the confidence by using model_score_threshold.
+To keep control of automated labeling, you can limit the confidence level by using model_score_threshold.

 # References